 The reason for the shift away from creams to greys is based on a number of factors.
 For starters, interior design has left behind the days of garish and bold patterns on walls and floors in favour of using subtle accent colours on accessories.
 Grey definitely became the new beige as it provided the perfect canvas to build on because it complemented any accent colour.
 I for one am hoping grey continues to be the new beige in the 20s as it is a much more pleasing base colour!

 Marble has long been a popular material choice for homeowners, but in the last few years, it has seen a huge revival.
 Adding instant glamour to any space, marble is perfect for luxe design fans.
 From decadent kitchen cabinets to decorative wall clocks, marble is no longer confined to the bathroom.
+It has well ad truly earned its place on my hottest interior design trends list!

 In 2017, one colour took over our homes: Millennial pink.
 This delicate blush shade was so popular that it could be found from everything from our clothes to our walls.
 Gorgeous when paired with silver and brass accessories, millennial pink worked as a complementary colour to a pale palette as well as livening up dark schemes.